Weschao05/COVID-RNAseq/RNA Processing (Week 1)/RNAseq_Workflow.md

 This guide outlines a basic RNA-seq pipeline including trimming, alignment, and quantification.

 # Trimming
+Trimming is quality control process for removing low-quality bases and adapter sequences from raw sequencing reads to improve overall data quality.
+This step helps ensure more accurate alignment and reliable downstream analysis in RNA-seq workflows.
+Trim Galore is a widely used tool that automates quality and adapter trimming by combining Cutadapt and FastQC into a simple, user-friendly pipeline

 1. Enter your trimming environment, go to ```scripts/```, and create a ```<trim>.sh``` file
-2. We will use the tool Trimgalore to cut our low quality bases, short reads and adapters on one of our sample (SRR11517726.fastq or HealthyLung_1.fastq)
+2. Use Trim Galore to cut our low quality bases, short reads and adapters on one of our sample (SRR11517726.fastq or HealthyLung_1.fastq)
 ```bash
 # Default Trimgalore Code
 trim_galore <input_fastq> -o <output>